J.D. Davis Player Props: Giants vs. Angels

 J.D.
 Davis At The Plate

-- Davis leads San Francisco with a slugging percentage of .425, fueled by 30 extra-base hits.
+- Davis leads San Francisco with 91 hits and a team-best slugging percentage of .435.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.